xyanz/react-intro/05-props.md

 So far, we have defined a `Hello` component in `App.jsx`.
 The component returns a `div` with a few headings, written in JSX.

-In `index.jsx`, we are importing this component, appending what the `Hello` component's `render` method returns to the virtual DOM, and rendering that.
+In `index.js`, we are importing this component, appending what the `Hello` component's `render` method returns to the virtual DOM, and rendering that.

 This is great, but it doesn't involve any data yet, let alone data that changes over time!